 You’ve heard of white water rafting, but what about black water rafting?
 This uniquely New Zealand experience is a must-do for anyone who loves an off-the-beaten-path adventure.
-I’d argue it’s the best way to explore the beautiful Waitomo Glow Worm Caves!
+It starts around $200 per person but I’d argue it’s the best way to explore the beautiful Waitomo Glow Worm Caves.
 Here’s everything you need to know before adding this incredible activity to your New Zealand itinerary or bucket list.

 What is black water rafting, exactly?